paulgibbs/Welcome-Pack/readme.txt

 License: General Public License version 3
 Requires at least: WP/MU 2.9, BuddyPress 1.2
 Tested up to: WP/MU 2.9, BuddyPress 1.2
-Stable tag: 2.0
+Stable tag: 1.6

 When a user registers on your site, you may want to automatically send them a friend or group invitation, or a welcome message.
 This plugin lets you do that.
-If you want to customise the default emails that your site sends, well, we do that too.

 == Description ==